-10. Conduct whilst on Sick Leave
+9. Conduct whilst on sick leave

-Employees should be aware that whilst they are on sick leave there may be occasions when they wish to visit their workplace, to attend an office social function or meet their work colleagues out of the office.
+Employees should be aware that whilst they are on sick leave there may be occasions when they wish to visit their work place, to attend an office social function or meet their work colleagues out of the office.
 However, it may not always be appropriate or in the employee's own best interests for them to attend work (depending on the nature of the sickness).
 Any attendance should be agreed in advance with your Line Manager or the HR & Skills Representative.
+In some instances it may be appropriate to seek Occupational Health advice.

-An employee who is found to have falsely claimed sickness payments from TfN may be liable to disciplinary action under the Disciplinary Policy.
+An employee who is found to have falsely claimed sickness payments from the TfN may be liable to disciplinary action under the Disciplinary Policy.